Cannabis 101: How To Start Growing Cannabis From Seed, From Clone

 “In a perpetual harvest system, you can start new plants every 10 days and harvest the same number of mature plants just as often…”

 Simply keeping one healthy mother plant at all times doesn’t take much space, time or electricity, especially if maintained with a hydroponics system.
-The main benefit of this technique is that cuttings can be taken to grow out as new plants when needed, and they will be of known genetics and growing traits.
+The main benefit of this technique is that cuttings can be taken to grow out as new plants when needed, and these new plants will contain relatively-known genetics and growing traits.

 Proven & Effective Seed Germination